kushalkolar/MESmerize/source/user_guides/viewer/modules/caiman_motion_correction.rst

 For all other parameters please see the demo notebook mentioned above.

+You can also enter parameters as keyword arguments (kwargs) in the text box if you select "Use motion correction kwargs".
+This is useful if you want to enter parameters that cannot be entered in the GUI for example.

 Usage
 =====

 This module adds a "caiman motion correction" *item* to the batch.
 Set the desired parameters (see demo notebook) and then enter a name to add it as an *item* to the batch.
 After the batch item is processed, double-click the batch item to open the motion corrected image sequence in the viewer.
-You can then use this motion corrected image sequence for further analysis, such as :ref:`CNMF <module_CNMF>` or :ref:`CNMFE <module_CNMFE>`.
+You can then use this motion corrected image sequence for further analysis.

 .. seealso:: This modules uses the :ref:`Batch Manager <module_BatchManager>`.